Top Chinese investment banker Bao Fan is latest CEO to go missing - KESQ

 China Renaissance, an investment bank and private equity firm based in Beijing, said in a Thursday filing to the Hong Kong stock exchange that it “has been unable to contact” Bao Fan, its chairman and CEO.

 Shares of the company plunged as much as 50% in Hong Kong on Friday following the news.
-The stock last traded 29% lower.
+The stock closed down 28%.

 “The board is not aware of any information that indicates that Mr. Bao’s unavailability is or might be related to the business and/or operations of the group,” the firm said in the filing.